 In 1991, Esther S. Manz retired as president after 43 years of dedicated service.
 Betty Domenoe assumed TOPS' presidency at that time.
 That same year, Dr. Ahmed Kissebah, a recognized expert in obesity, was named as the new director of TOPS' Obesity and Metabolic Research Program.
 He succeeded Dr. Ronald Kalkhoff, who had recently passed away.

 In 1994, the Medical College of Wisconsin dedicated the TOPS Center for Obesity and Metabolic Research to recognize the $4.5 million that TOPS Club, Inc. had donated for medical research.
-The center includes the Esther S. Manz Laboratory and the Dr. Ronald K. Kalkhoff Library.
+The Center includes the Esther S. Manz Laboratory and the Dr. Ronald K. Kalkhoff Library.
 Current donations to obesity research exceed $8.5 million.

 Mrs. Domenoe retired in 2002 and was succeeded by LaNeida Herrick, who helped streamline TOPS to complete its entry into the 21st Century.
-During her leadership, the printing of TOPS News was totally automated and printed in full color, TOPS massive data base was computerized and made available for Field Staff to serve members more completely and quickly, and the first TOPS Retreat Cruise was offered.
+During her leadership, the printing of TOPS News was totally automated and printed in full color, TOPS massive database was computerized and made available for Field Staff to serve members more completely and quickly, and the first TOPS Retreat Cruise was offered.
 She retired in 2004.
 Though her years of service were not many, her contribution to the future of TOPS is substantial.

 Barbara Cady was elected president in 2005 after LaNeida retired.
 During Barb's tenure, at least three independent scientific studies were published proving that TOPS is just as effective as commercial weight-loss programs but costs just a fraction of what these programs charge.
 Online outreach efforts expanded under Barb's leadership, and more support is available than ever before—and that support is here for you 24/7.
-While in-person meetings are still the heart of the organziation, TOPS completely overhauled its members' website twice, began offering online-only memberships in 2014, launched its first smart phone app in 2016, and can now be found on Facebook, Twitter, YouTube, Pinterest and LinkedIn.
+While in-person meetings are still the heart of the organization, TOPS completely overhauled its members' website twice, began offering online-only memberships in 2014, launched its first smart phone app in 2016, and can now be found on Facebook, Twitter, YouTube, Pinterest, Instagram and LinkedIn.